-Rachel Sturm joined the Raj Soin College of Business at Wright State University in 2014 and was awarded the 2016 university-wide Presidential Award for Early Career Achievement.
+Rachel Sturm joined the Raj Soin College of Business at Wright State University in 2014 and was awarded the 2016 university-wide Presidential Award for Early Career Achievement for excellence in research, teaching, and service.
+She has also been honored two times with the Outstanding Teacher Award for the Department of Management and Interntaional Business.
 She earned her Ph.D. in Business Administration from the University of Houston and her Bachelors in Psychology (summa cum laude) with a Business Management and International Studies minor from Binghamton University.
 Prior to her graduate studies, Dr. Sturm worked as an account executive in sales and an assistant account executive at a mid-size marketing firm.
 She has also worked as a research assistant in a psychopathology lab as well as a leadership and fraud lab.
-Dr. Sturm is an active researcher in leadership, character, power, ethics, and self-other agreement.
+Dr. Sturm is an active researcher in leadership, character, power, and self-other agreement.
 Her publications have appeared in journals such as the Journal of Management, Journal of Organizational Behavior, and The Leadership Quarterly.

 Braddy, P. W., Sturm, R. E., Atwater, L. E., Taylor, S. N., & McKee, R. A. (2019).
 Gender bias still plagues the workplace: Looking at derailment risk and performance with self-other ratings.
 Group & Organization Management, in press.

 Atwater, L. E., Sturm, R. E., Tringale, A. M., Taylor, S. N., & Braddy, P. W. (2019).
 The #MeToo Backlash.
 Harvard Business Review Idea Watch: https://hbr.org/2019/09/the-metoo-backlash.